alteixeira20/42_printf/README.md

 ## <a id="Related"></a>Related Projects
 - Crafted to drop into a personal `libft`, enabling seamless reuse across other 42 milestones such as `get_next_line` or future C Piscine projects.
 - Tested against the same scenarios the school evaluation scripts expect, easing integration with custom tooling or CI setups you may build later.

-## <a id="Credits"></a>Credits
-Crafted by paalexan at 42 Porto.
-Feel free to study, adapt, or extend the work—attribution is appreciated when sharing or forking.